 Available: Library Binding | Paperback | Mass Market Paperback | MP3 CD | Kindle

 2. The Cactus

 Susan didn’t have the best social skills at the beginning of the book, but I admired her spirits so much, even if she did have quite a few flaws.
-She wouldn’t be so excited about having a baby, and she’s surprised when she finds out that she’s pregnant, that she wants to raise a baby, and she wants to be a mother.
+She wouldn’t be so excited about having a baby, and she’s surprised when she finds out that she’s pregnant, wants to raise a baby, and wants to be a mother.
 You will love her relationship with Rob because it will remind you of “The Light We Lost.”

 The love interest was so fun to watch them together and see how much she enjoyed spending time with somebody and feeling connected to him.
 It was perfect that two people managed to find each other, and they didn’t want a full-on relationship.
 They had their one-day-a-week relationship, which was what each of them needed.
-Also, it was so perfect that they could both ask for that and have that.
+Also, it was so perfect that they could both ask for and have that.

 Author: Sarah Haywood